This page highlights some examples of my other medieval replicas.

 Medieval Knife

+This is a replica of a medieval knife found in London.
 The blade was forged from 5160 steel, then hardened and tempered.
 The sheet metal ferrules, butt cap, and pins are made from brass.
 The handle scales are made from boxwood.
-The scabbard is made from vegetable tanned leather on a last, and decorated with incised lines and a small fleur-di-lis stamp.
+The scabbard is made from vegetable tanned leather on a last, and decorated with incised lines and a small fleur-di-lis stamp. |

 Medieval Knife